DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="operator_eq"></a>operador =

-Copia o conteúdo especificado `completion_future` deste objeto.
+Copia o conteúdo de especificado `completion_future` deste objeto.

 ### <a name="syntax"></a>Sintaxe